Vizzuality/marxan-cloud/docs/features/tagging/high-level-design.md

 ### Feature tagging operations

-These endpoints deal with operating tags for an individual feature.
+These endpoints deal with handling tags for an individual feature.

 - `PATCH /api/v1/geo-features/:featureId/tags`